 - 1 carrot, shredded

 - 1 cup oat flour or 1 1/2 cups rolled oats, processed until floury

 - 1 cup all-purpose or whole wheat flour

-- Preheat oven to 350°F. In a medium bowl, combine peanut butter, honey, egg, water, carrot and bacon and stir until well blended.
-Add both flours to wet mixture to form dough.
+- Preheat oven to 350°F. In a medium bowl, combine peanut butter, honey, egg, water, carrot, and bacon and stir until well blended.
+Add both flours to the wet mixture to form a dough.

 - Roll out dough between two pieces of plastic wrap or lightly floured work surface to 1/4 inch thick.

 - Cut out with a dog bone-shaped cookie cutter or your desired shape.
 Place treats 1 inch apart on a parchment-lined baking sheet.

 - Bake for 20-25 minutes.
 Transfer to a wire rack to cool completely.

 - Store in a sealed container or resealable plastic bag for up to one week, or freeze.

 - 2 1/2 cups sifted whole wheat flour